We all know we have a liver, and some of us know that it acts as as a filter. But what exactly is so special about it?

 How to Help This Amazing Organ Stay Healthy

 Food is always the first line of defense when it comes to staying healthy.
 The liver in particular likes foods that are high in fiber, such as lentils, oatmeal, and rice.
 Fruits and vegetables naturally contain high levels of fiber and nutrients.
-Include options such dried figs and prunes, raw strawberries, oranges, carrots, and apples in your regular diet.
+Include options such as dried figs and prunes, raw strawberries, oranges, carrots, and apples in your regular diet.

 Avoid or limit foods that are high in saturated fat.
 Examples include fatty beef, pork, butter, and cheese.
 These foods are detrimental to liver function, and continued consumption can lead to inflammation.